makeworld-the-better-one/fmrl/spec.md

 If the request was successful, servers MUST return 200 or 304.

 If there was an error with the client request, the server MUST return a 4xx status code.
 A server-side error MUST cause 5xx status code to be returned.
+For example, servers SHOULD return 405 (Method Not Allowed) for requests using methods not defined in this document.

 All other status codes are banned.